 Introducing OpenShift on OpenShift with Hosted Control Planes

-This lab seeks to familiarize it’s audience with benefits of Red Hat OpenShift on OpenShift as a virtual hosted cluster by using Hosted Control Planes (HCP).
-Hosted Control Planes (formerly the HyperShift project) are a fairly new addition to self-managed OpenShift workloads, made generally available with the 4.14 release, which allow for a central management cluster to host additional managed sub-clusters in bare metal or virtualized form.
+The goal of this lab is to familiarize the attendees with the benefits and features of hosted virtual Red Hat OpenShift clusters deployed to bare metal OpenShift using hosted control planes (HCP).
+Hosted control planes (a downstream of the hypershift project) were made generally available, and fully supported, with OpenShift 4.14.
+This capability allows for a central management cluster to host multiple managed clusters in bare metal or virtualized form.
 This greatly increases the efficiency of an OpenShift deployment, saving on physical resource costs, cluster management overhead, and the total time to deploy, doing so is quite expedited.
 In addition this lab will explore the advantages of using a centralized management solution for the hosted clustersm which is provided by Advanced Cluster Management for Kubernetes (RHACM).

 Distributed Clusters for Disaster Recovery: A single hosted control plane instance deployed to a management or hub cluster could have a number of node pools assigned to the cluster from remote managed locations in disparate data centers, helping to protect against the loss of a cluster in the event of an unplanned disaster or data center outage.
 Should the worker nodes in one data center become unavailable, the application pods that are non-responsive could be relaunched on additional worker nodes in the cluster that reside in a different location.